Lisa Ryoko Wakamiya

 Courtesy Associate Professor of English

-Lisa Ryoko Wakamiya (Ph.D., Slavic Languages and Literatures, University of California, Los Angeles) is Associate Professor of Slavic in the Department of Modern Languages and Linguistics and Courtesy Associate Professor of English.
+Lisa Ryoko Wakamiya (Ph.D., Slavic Languages and Literatures, University of California, Los Angeles) is Associate Professor of Slavic in the department and Courtesy Associate Professor of English.
 She is the Coordinator and Graduate Advisor for the Slavic Program.

 Her current book project Collecting Objects, Materializing Ethics investigates the relationship between collections of material objects and narrative.
 Professor Wakamiya’s research has been supported by a Senior Fellowship at the Davis Center for Russian and Eurasian Studies at Harvard University, the Deutscher Akademischer Austauschdienst and the Fulbright U.S. Scholar Program.